IV. Violent and Abusive Behavior is the Abuser’s Choice – (Part 2A)

 - Intimidation – Your abuser may use a variety of intimidation tactics designed to scare you into submission.
 Such tactics include making threatening looks or gestures, smashing things in front of you, destroying property, hurting your pets, or putting weapons on display.
 The clear message is that if you don't obey, there will be violent consequences.

 - Denial and blame – Abusers are very good at making excuses for the inexcusable.
 They will blame their abusive and violent behavior on a bad childhood, a bad day, and even on the victims of their abuse.
 Your abusive partner may minimize the abuse or deny that it occurred.
 He or she will commonly shift the responsibility on to you: Somehow, his or her violent and abusive behavior is your fault.

 - Humiliation – An abuser will do everything he or she can to make you feel bad about yourself or defective in some way.
 After all, if you believe you're worthless and that no one else will want you, you're less likely to leave.
 Insults, name-calling, shaming, and public put-downs are all weapons of abuse designed to erode your self-esteem and make you feel powerless.

-Next section posted will be “Domestic Violence Series (Part 2) – “Explanation of Domestic Violence and Abuse” - “Abusers are able to control their behavior” (Part 2B) on Thursday, June 14th.
+Next section posted will be “Domestic Violence Series” – Section IV – Part 2B “Explanation of Domestic Violence and Abuse” - “Abusers are able to control their behavior” on Thursday, August 13th.